 Being convicted of drug possession or any serious crime is a frightening experience.
 Your case and all the intricate processes involved can sometimes be difficult to understand.
 However, it is important to know that a conviction does not mean that your case is over; you still have options that you can pursue, post-conviction.

 Before you can file for a criminal appeal for your drug possession case, you must first be convicted of the crime.
 This means that if the charges levied against you were dismissed or you were acquitted, you do not need to file a criminal appeal.
-Once you have been sentenced, you have two options: filing for a direct appeal or filing for a collateral appeal.
+Whether it be a sentence for first-time drug possession in Pennsylvania or for a repeat offender, once you have been sentenced, you have two options: filing for a direct appeal or filing for a collateral appeal.

 Direct Appeals for Drug Convictions

 A direct appeal is made to Pennsylvania’s Superior Court.
 The Superior Court handles the majority of criminal appeals in Pennsylvania and is typically the first court to hear a defendant’s appeal.
 To appear before the Superior Court, you must file a notice of appeal with the Court of Common Pleas where you were convicted.
 The notice of appeal must be filed in a “timely manner,” which means you have 30 days from the date of sentencing to submit the notice of appeal.
 It is important to know that the time frames for these appeals may vary depending on what issue is being appealed.

 The Superior Court can only review appeals for arguments that were posed to the Court of Common Pleas.
 This means that the Superior Court handles appeals based on mistakes of law in the lower court.
 They do not re-hear the facts or make new rulings on guilt/innocence.